MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/create-statefulset.md

 *StatefulSets* maintain the state of applications beyond an individual pod lifecycle, such as storage.
 Like deployments, a StatefulSet creates and manages at least one identical pod with unique, persistent identities and stable host names.
 Replicas in a StatefulSet follow a sequential approach to deployment, scale, and upgrade.

-A StatefulSet is useful for applications that require stable and unique identifiers, persistent storage, ordered deployment, deletion and scaling.
+A StatefulSet is useful for applications that require stable and unique identifiers, persistent storage, an ordered deployment, and scaling.
 Examples of these apps include MySQL, MongoDB, Kafka, and Cassandra.
 Stateless applications, such as Apache and Tomcat, do not care what network they're using and do not require persistent storage.

-The main components of Statefulsets are the persistent volume provisioner and the headless service.
+The main components of StatefulSets are the persistent volume provisioner and the headless service.
 For more information, see [StatefulSets](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/).

 ## Create a StatefulSet